 Tell us about how you first started playing badminton?

-What do you like to do away from badminton, how do you switch-off when off the court?
+What do you do to switch off away from the court?